edwardcallow/tesco-jargon/l.md

 > ![Distribution](assets/images/tag-distribution.png)

 #### Lead manager
 Manager responsible for a group of teams (and their managers).
+Accountable to a senior manager.
 > ![People](assets/images/tag-people.png)

 #### Leadership framework